 Yazda is a U.S. based non-profit advocacy and humanitarian organization which established to create a support system for the religious minorities in conflict regions of Middle East.
 Yazda was established in 2014, after minorities in Iraq and Syria went under emergency and catastrophic circumstances.
 Yazda mission is to engage in advocacy with the international community to hold perpetrators accountable, and urge the States to protect their populations from genocide, and war crimes.
 Yazda conducts projects such as healthcare, Psycho-social, and education.

-GAAMAC maintains informal partnerships with other organizations.
+GAAMAC maintains informal alliances with other organizations.

 The International Holocaust Remembrance Alliance unites governments and experts to strengthen, advance and promote Holocaust education, research and remembrance and to uphold the commitments to the 2000 Stockholm Declaration.
 The IHRA was initiated in 1998 by former Swedish Prime Minister Göran Persson.
 Today the IHRA’s membership consists of 33 member countries, each of whom recognizes that international political coordination is imperative to strengthen the moral commitment of societies and to combat growing Holocaust denial and antisemitism.The IHRA’s network of trusted experts share their knowledge on early warning signs of present-day genocide and education on the Holocaust.
 This knowledge supports policymakers and educational multipliers in their efforts to develop effective curricula, and it informs government officials and NGOs active in global initiatives for genocide prevention.